-On October 2, 2015, I gave notice to my boss: it’s time to do something different after ten and half years in the Army.
+On October 2, 2015, I gave notice to my boss: it was time to do something different after 10+ years in the Army.
 In the spirit of a writer from my Dad’s generation, I look back on the things I carried:

 Pain when I told my parents I was failing out of West Point.
-Irony struck deeper when I learned my brother got accepted.
+The irony struck deeper when I learned my brother got accepted.

 A blue cord and crossed rifles.
 Colonel Ralph Puckett told us our job was to kill the enemies of our country.
 Don’t threaten me with a good time…